catcakie/catcakie/README.md

 🔭 I’m currently working on getting a Bachelor's degree in Computer Science

-📫 How to reach me: mochi_berry on Discord
+📫 How to reach me: catcakie on Discord

 😄 Pronouns: she/her